xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 In this example we will use the UN-SEEA reclassified landcover datasets for 2000 and 2015 for the baseline and UN-SEEA classified landcover 2015 to 2018 rasters for the 2018 reporting year.
 As each dataset has the same LULC values (values 1-10 for UN-SEEA classification) we need to change the values in one of the years to be able to distinguish between classes in year1 and year2.
 We will multiply year1 land cover classes by 1000 before summing the datasets together.
 So, for example values for year 1 when using the default legend will range from 1000 – 10000 and values for year 2 will remain 1 -10 and the resultant output will have values ranging from a minimum of 1001 to a maximum of 10010 (depending on which LULC transitions are present).

-In the Processing Toolbox, under Models, click on model B1 Combine LULC Datasets.
+In the Processing Toolbox, under Models, click on model **B1 Combine LULC Datasets**.

 |SubB_B1_tool_interface|